purview-dev/purview-telemetry-sourcegenerator/docs/GENERATION.md

 You can exclude any method on an interface by applying the `ExcludeAttribute`, in the `Purview.Telemetry` namespace.

-As the generated class is partial, you can implement any methods you required in isolation.
+As the generated telemetry class is partial, you can implement any excluded methods you require in isolation.